rkaiser0324/export-asana/README.md

 Per [this forum post](https://forum.asana.com/t/exporting-projects-including-comments/53796/2), Asana does not offer a means to natively export a project.
 This PHP CLI script  uses the Asana REST API to export to HTML, all the Tasks, Comments, and links to Attachments in a given Project in a Workspace.
 It also includes any Subtasks in the hierarchy.

-This script has been tested with PHP 7.3.
+This script has been tested with PHP 7.3 and PHP 8.0.

 ## Setup